 Messrs.
-Williams, Agro, Harvey and McConnell have been directors of the Company since July 31, 2007, while Messr.
-McInnis has been a director since December 19, 2008 and Messr.
-Krol has been a director since July 22, 2009.
+Harvey and McConnell have been directors of the Company since July 31, 2007, while Mr. McInnis has been a director since December 19, 2008, Mr. Krol has been a director since July 22, 2009 and Messrs.
+Hill and Dowling have been directors since August 18, 2011.
 The Chief Executive Officer of the Company is responsible for providing an orientation and education program for new directors of the Company.
 When a new director is added, he or she will be given the opportunity to become familiar with the Company by meeting with the other directors and with the officers and representatives of the Company.
 As each director has a different skill set and professional background, orientation and training activities will be tailored to the particular needs and experience of each director.